Where to find the assessment documents

 The next step is for the EES to be published for public review.

-After considering the EES, public submissions, and the inquiry report, the Minister makes an assessment of the project’s environmental effects.
+After considering the EES, public submissions, and the Inquiry report, the Minister makes an assessment of the project’s environmental effects.
 This assessment must be considered by decision makers responsible for Victorian approvals and consents.

 Community Consultation